pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 COPY ./default-distributed-db-config.json /orientdb/config/default-distributed-db-config.json
 COPY ./server.sh /orientdb/bin/server.sh
 ```
-The first Line defines the under-laying image, in this case from user "orientdb" the image "orientdb" and the latest version.
-The COPY command overwrites the configuration for our distributed system in the container.
+The first line defines the under-laying image.
+In our case, the latest version of the image "orientdb" from the user "orientdb".
+The `COPY` commands overwrites the configurations for our distributed system in the container.

 ####default-distributed-db-config.json:
 In this file you can define the behavior of the distributed Servers.
 Additionally it is possible to define where the clusters will be stored.